-MODERATE VIGOROUS

-I'm breathing faster, and my heart is beating a bit more.
-I can still talk!
+MODERATE VIGOROUS I'm breathing faster, and my heart is beating a bit more.
 I'm breathing a lot harder, and my heart is beating faster.
-I can only say a few words

-without taking a breath.
+I can still talk! l can only say a few words without taking a breath.
 Walking the dog Biking on the flat Playing at the park or pool Dance Kapa haka Skateboarding Running games Mountain biking Uphill tramping Fast lap swimming Sports Waka ama

-an a